liluying1996/GESGNet/README.md

 3. put images of inter-HR and HR domain in a folder `your_datasets`, and rename them as `trainA` and `trainB`, respectively.
 4. download [the pretrained face parsing model](https://drive.google.com/file/d/154JgKpzCPW82qINcVieuPH3fZ2e0P812/view), and put it in the folder `models`.
 (The original face parsing codes can be found in https://github.com/zllrunning/face-parsing.PyTorch)
 # Training
-`python train.py --name experiment_name --dataroot /path/to/your_datasets`
+`python train.py --name experiment_name --dataroot /path/to/your_datasets --model GESG`
 # Testing
-`python test.py --name experiment_name --dataroot /path/to/your_datasets`
+`python test.py --name experiment_name --dataroot /path/to/your_datasets --model GESG`